 Planning on riding the Mountains to Sea Trail?
 Contact us for help in planning your itinerary and booking your trip.

 The Mountains to Sea Trail follows an epic route from the base of Mt Ruapehu through two of New Zealand's iconic national parks - Tongariro and Whanganui - all the way to the coast.
-The beauty of that is that you will decend around 1,600 vertical metres!
+The beauty of it is that you will descend around 1,600 vertical metres!
 This ride can be accessed as individual day trips or a full cross-country experience, taking in the outstanding landscapes and natural beauty of New Zealand.
 It is predominantly intermediate riding.

-Highlights of the trail include the crossing of the 294 meter high Hapuawhenua Viaduct and the iconic Bridge to Nowhere.
-Cyclists will also take a jet boat ride down the Whanganui River to Pipiriki where they will then cycle along the sleepy Whanganui River Road.
+Highlights of the trail include the crossing of the 294 metre high Hapuawhenua Viaduct and the iconic Bridge to Nowhere.
+Cyclists will also take a jet boat ride down the Whanganui River to Pipiriki where they can then cycle along the sleepy Whanganui River Road.

 The trail is described below in four sections.